vmware-tanzu/tanzu-plugin-runtime/README.md

 ### Test Helpers

-This package implements helper functions to develop test plugins.
+This package implements helper functions to develop test plugins and Cross-version Configuration Library APIs compatibility testing

-VVV provide links to more details for these packages.

-### Testing

 Besides unit and integration tests, the runtime APIs are also being tested in the presence of other versions runtime client code as part of cross-version API compatibility testing.